 Recently, I moved from a Product Management to a Product Marketing role.
 This post is an attempt to explore my early impressions about product marketing and what I learned during my first 100 days as a Product Marketer.
 BTW, I am not trying to explain what Product Marketing is, if you want details on that then please read what Is Product Marketing?

-First thing that I observed was, although PMMs gets more visibility in the field, they definitely get less importance than PMs.
+The first thing that I observed was, although PMMs gets more visibility in the field, they definitely get less importance than PMs.
 I felt that it probably happens because PMs have keys to the roadmap (which PMMs don’t).
 The lack of product control by a PMM is judged less favorably by everyone else in the organization.

 Instead of pontificating about whether its right or wrong let’s just live in the reality.

 So, with that sidebar, let me talk about what I am learned in my new role.

 1. Product marketing provides more scope to hone one’s creative skills.